nmwsharp/RNA-Surface-Segmentation-Dataset/README.md

 # RNA Surface Segmentation Dataset

 This dataset contains 640 triangulated surface meshes of the molecular envelopes for RNA molecules, gathered from the PDB database.
-Each vertex is assigned a ground-truth segmentation label according to one of 260 functional categories (see the quoted blurb below for a full description of the meaning and collection process).
-We use this data as a representative task for 3D machine learning on surfaces, predicting the functional segmentation from only the molecule shape.
+Each vertex is assigned a ground-truth segmentation label according to ~120 functional categories (see the quoted blurb below for a full description and collection process).
+We use this data as a representative task for 3D machine learning on surfaces, predicting the functional segmentation from only the molecule surface shape.

 From: **Effective Rotation-invariant Point CNN with Spherical Harmonics Kernels**, *Adrien Poulenard, Marie-Julie Rakotosaona, Yann Ponty, Maks Ovsjanikov*, in 3DV 2019.